Kate Greenaway: Education and early work

 In 1857, at age 12, she began night classes at nearby Finsbury School, a local branch of South Kensington School of Art participating in National Course of Art Training in the decorative arts.
-Night courses, open only to women, were offered in drawing, porcelain painting, wood engraving and lithography.
+Night courses, open only to women, were offered in drawing, porcelain painting, wood engraving, and lithography.
 She enrolled full-time a year later.
-The curriculum, devised by Henry Cole, was meant to train artisans in designing decorative wallpaper, tiles and carpets.
+The curriculum, devised by Henry Cole, was meant to train artisans in designing decorative wallpaper, tiles, and carpets.
 It emphasised strict adherence to copying geometric and botanical elements without creativity.
-There were of four stages of courses, which she completed in 1864 before going to the Royal Female School of Art.
+There were four stages of courses, which she completed in 1864 before going to the Royal Female School of Art.

 The headmaster at the Royal Female School of Art was Richard Burchett, whom Elizabeth Thompson described as a "bearded, velvet-skull-capped and cold-searching-eyed man."
 Greenaway was quite shy and thought of herself as plain and unattractive compared to the other students.
 Yet she became friends with the much more popular Thompson, with whom she shared a studio.
 The two young women worked diligently in their studio to perfect their skills.
 At this point she was allowed to draw human figures, at first from plaster casts and then from models dressed in historical or ornamental costumes, skills she applied during the summers in Rolleston.
-However she was unable to fully master human anatomy; frustrated that nude models were not permitted in the women's classes, she enrolled in night classes at Heatherley School of Fine Art where she met Edward Burne-Jones, Edward Poynter and Walter Crane.
+However, she was unable to fully master human anatomy; frustrated that nude models were not permitted in the women's classes, she enrolled in night classes at Heatherley School of Fine Art where she met Edward Burne-Jones, Edward Poynter, and Walter Crane.

 In 1871 she enrolled in the Slade School of Fine Art, where Poynter was head master.
 Determined to break from Henry Cole's rigid curriculum, he exhorted students to become more expressive and creative, concepts alien to Greenaway whose long early years of training consisted solely of copying and work with geometric designs.
 She struggled at Heatherley and once again was frustrated that women were segregated from men in the life class.